For: Businesses considering interstate competitive expansion or relocation projects in Colorado

 Just Transition communities are diversifying away from coal-dependent economic development strategies.
 Just Transition counties included in this program are Delta, Gunnison, Moffat, Montrose, Morgan, Pueblo, Rio Blanco, and Routt.

-If you are considering applying for JGITC, please follow the application process for JGITC and let the following Global Business Development contact know that you are interested in the LONE incentive during the application process.
+If you are considering applying for Job Growth Incentive Tax Credit, please follow that application process and let the following Global Business Development contact know that you are interested in the LONE incentive during the application process.

 Global Business Development Manager